-, a well-known and respected speaker, educator, Ms Leather 2010 and so much more has inspired my writing and my personal thinking about my submission more than she will probably ever know.
-One of my favorite messages she conveys is that the prime directive of the submissive (affiliate link) is to take care of the property.
-It can have many meanings, but for me right now it hits me hard as I stand on the scale and review my eating habits.
-It is a common dance I play at the beginning of every year.
+Mollena Williams, a well-known and respected speaker, educator, and Ms. Leather 2010, has inspired my submission more than she will probably ever know.
+One of my favorite messages she conveys is that the submissive (affiliate link) prime directive is to take care of the property.
+It can have many meanings, but for me, right now, it hits me hard as I stand on the scale and review my eating habits.
+It is a familiar dance I play at the beginning of every year.
 My goals reset to the same thing every year.
-Lose at least 40 lbs, eat right, move more, drink more water and get my vitamins.
+Lose at least 40 lbs, eat right, move more, drink more water, and get my vitamins.

-And every year I fail.
+And every year, I fail.

 I'm ready to make a change.
 I'm going to take care of the property.

 I know there is so much more to taking care of the property than the health goals that I have set for myself.
-Often the things we don't see as harmful to our submission to our partner is staring us right in the face.
+Often the things we don't see as harmful to our submission to our partner are staring us right in the face.
 So take a pledge to figure out where you are slipping in the prime directive and pick your submission back up.
 Let's list a few of the more common ways we aren't taking care of the property.

 Being over-committed is a common curse in this age.
 How many activities fill your day so that you have to try to squeeze in time to submit?
-How stressed out are you after a long work day?
+How stressed out are you after a long workday?
 How do you think this impacts your submission?
-Are you able to surrender as you or your partner desire when your mind is full tilt and your body is screaming for rest?
+Are you able to surrender as you or your partner desire when your mind is full tilt, and your body is screaming for rest?
 Probably not.

 Relieving stress as a couple has healing properties too.
-The little fights, the added stress of a relationship can take its toll.
+The little fights, the added weight of a relationship can take its toll.
 Find time this week to set a date to make that right.
 Show them that the most important person at the end of the day is each other.

-Not Enough Sleep
+We Don't Get Enough Sleep

 Do stuff for yourself from time to time.
 Get that manicure, buy that pretty blouse you saw.
 Make sure you do your makeup if you like to wear it and buy the latte on your way to work.
 Just don't go overboard on it and add financial stress to your life.
-Make it a pleasant reward and it will do more good for your psyche than you realize.
+Make it a pleasant reward, and it will do more good for your psyche than you realize.